 Modern-day visitors to Knoxville, just three hours east of Nashville on Interstate 40, have plenty of attractions to choose from.
-The Great Smoky Mountains National Park is a stone's throw away, while downtown Knoxville - the venue for the 1982 World's Fair, which brought 11 million visitors to this compelling city on the banks of the Tennessee River - boasts the Women's Basketball Hall of Fame, and the historic Tennessee Theatre.
+The Great Smoky Mountains National Park is a stone's throw away, while downtown Knoxville is home to the Women's Basketball Hall of Fame, and the historic Tennessee Theatre.

-Knoxville is also home to the University of Tennessee: if at all possible, try get a ticket to a UT Vols football game.
-Their fanatical, orange-clad supporters are a sight to behold on game-days; filling the 100,000-seat Neyland Stadium with ease, and raising a cacophony that can be heard right around the city.
-The downtown area known as the Jackson Avenue Warehouse District, immortalised by Cormac McCarthy's sprawling novel Suttree, is an invigorating place to walk around, full of soot-blackened buildings, jazz bars, and funky home-style restaurants.
+Knoxville is also home to the University of Tennessee.
+If at all possible, buy a ticket to a UT Vols football game.
+Their fanatical, orange-clad supporters are a sight to behold on game-days, easily filling the 100,000-seat Neyland Stadium, and raising a cacophony that can be heard right around the city.
+The downtown area known as the Jackson Avenue Warehouse District, immortalised by Cormac McCarthy's sprawling novel Suttree, is full of soot-blackened buildings, jazz bars, and funky home-style restaurants.